Andy Richards: Out of Eden Studios and film score mixing

 In 2000, Richards setup one of London's first bespoke all-digital mixing/recording studios, Out of Eden – a partnership between himself and the directors of the late studio complex Eden Studios in Chiswick, West London.
 It was a revolutionary audio concept which was the subject of a number of articles on the web, including The Polymath Perspective.
 It was here that Richards began the transition from being purely music-based into being involved in music for film and beyond.

 In 2005, Richards began a partnership with acclaimed film music editor and producer Mike Higham (who had also worked with Trevor Horn) which has endured as Higham-Richards.

 Film scores mixed in Out of Eden include Bridget Jones's Diary (2001), Dirty Pretty Things (2002), Mona Lisa Smile (2003), Touching the Void (2003), Shaun of the Dead (2004) and The Last King of Scotland (2006).

 Current projects

 Richards continues to run his own digital studio, Out of Eden, in West London where he has mixed a number of film scores, including the surround scores for Danny Boyle's Slumdog Millionaire (2009) (which gained 2 Oscars) and 127 Hours (2010), State of Play (2009) and Tim Burton's Frankenweenie (2012) and Sweeney Todd: The Demon Barber of Fleet Street (2007) (nominated for a Grammy).
+On The Demon Barber of Fleet Street and Frankenweenie (2012), Richards played the classical organ in the chapel of his alma mater, Rugby School.

 He worked on his solo project entitled This Time...
 An Imaginary Soundtrack that was due for release in 2019.